adelejackson/adelejackson.github.io/index.md

 ### Hi!
 I am a PhD student in the [topology group](https://www.maths.ox.ac.uk/groups/topology) at the University of Oxford, supervised by [Marc Lackenby](http://people.maths.ox.ac.uk/lackenby/).
-Before this, I most recently worked at the Machine Learning Research Group, Data61, CSIRO in Australia, after completing my undergraduate degree at the Australian National University.

 I am working on the triangulation complexity of three-manifolds.
 I study how the geometric or topological structures on three-manifolds interact with minimal triangulations of them.
 I am also interested in how Morse structures on surfaces can inform us about the mapping class group.

 My email is [firstname].[lastname]@maths.ox.ac.uk.

+Before this, I worked at the Machine Learning Research Group, Data61, CSIRO in Australia, after completing my undergraduate degree at the Australian National University.

 ### Recorded talks